 Explaining a complex treatment plan to a patient can be challenging.
 Digital planning transforms this conversation.
 Instead of relying on abstract descriptions or 2D X-rays, you can show your patient a dynamic 3D model of their own mouth.
 You can walk them through the proposed treatment, showing them exactly what the final outcome will look like.
 This powerful visual aid demystifies the process and fosters trust.
 When patients can see the end result, they feel more confident and involved in their care.
 This clear visualization of treatment options ensures that patients are well-informed and engaged in their dental health decisions, which often leads to higher case acceptance for comprehensive treatment plans.

-Deliver Custom Monolithic Restorations
+Create Flawless Custom Restorations

 Exceptional patient outcomes depend on both fit and aesthetics.
 Digital treatment planning excels in both areas, allowing you to design restorations that are as beautiful as they are functional.
 Using advanced software, you can perfect every detail, from tooth morphology to the emergence profile.
 Digital shade matching and CAD/CAM technologies enable you to achieve highly accurate color matching, creating restorations that blend seamlessly with natural teeth.
 This technology is what makes it possible to mill monolithic restorations from a single block of high-strength material, like AvaDent’s prosthetics.
 The result is a final product that is not only incredibly strong and durable but also customized to your patient’s unique smile.